 This section covers maintenance and engineering considerations for the TMA route network.
-The "Route-by-Route Implementation Details" table presented in Appendix 5 shows the maintenance and engineering-related implementation details for routes in the network at the time the TMP is approved.
-These routes should be added to the Ground Transportation Linear Feature (GTLF) dataset, which is the most up-to-date dataset for Utah BLM, and updates in the route network in GTLF will serve as updates to the TMP.
+Routes should be added to the Ground Transportation Linear Feature (GTLF) dataset, which is the most up-to-date dataset for Utah BLM, and updates in the route network in GTLF will serve as updates to the TMP.

 The routes should also be included in the Facility Asset Management System (FAMS).
-Each route in the Appendix 5 table will have a FAMS route number, a primary route management objective, a functional classification, a FAMS asset type, maintenance intensity, FAMS inclusion/nomination status, and FLTP and FLAP eligibility status.
+Each route will have a FAMS route number, a primary route management objective, a functional classification, a FAMS asset type, maintenance intensity, FAMS inclusion/nomination status, and FLTP and FLAP eligibility status.
 More details on these implementation data types are provided later in this section.